wetrial/wetrial-doc/docs/router-and-nav.en-US.md

 ---
 order: 3
 title: Router and Nav
-type: Introduction
+type: Development
 ---

 Routing and menus are the key skeletons for organizing an application.
-The routes in pro are centrally managed in a convenient way to manage and manage them in [`router.config.js`](https://github.com/wetrial/wetrial-site/blob/master/config/router.config.js).
+The routes in pro are centrally managed in a convenient way to manage and manage them in [`config.ts`](https://github.com/ant-design/ant-design-pro/blob/33f562974d1c72e077652223bd816a57933fe242/config/config.ts).

 ## Basic Structure

 In this part, scaffolding builds the basic framework of routing and menus by combining some configuration files, basic algorithms and tool functions, mainly involving the following modules/functions:

-- `Routing Management` Configure the route in [`router.config.js`](https://github.com/wetrial/wetrial-site/blob/master/config/router.config.js) according to the agreed syntax.
+- `Routing Management` Configure the route in [`config.ts`](https://github.com/ant-design/ant-design-pro/blob/33f562974d1c72e077652223bd816a57933fe242/config/config.ts) according to the agreed syntax.
 - `Menu generation` Generates a menu based on the routing configuration.
 The name of the menu item, the nested path is highly coupled to the route.
-- Breadcrumbs component The breadcrumbs built into [PageHeader](http://dev.xxgtalk.cncomponents/PageHeader) can also be automatically generated from the configuration information provided by the scaffolding.
+- Breadcrumbs component The breadcrumbs built into [PageHeader](http://v2-pro.ant.design/components/PageHeader) can also be automatically generated from the configuration information provided by the scaffolding.

 The following is a brief introduction to the basic ideas of each module.
 If you are not interested in the implementation process, just want to know how to implement the relevant requirements, you can directly view [requirements instance](/docs/router-and-nav#Example).

 ### Router

-At present, all the routes in the scaffolding are managed by [`router.config.js`](https://github.com/wetrial/wetrial-site/blob/master/config/router.config.js).
+At present, all the routes in the scaffolding are managed by [`config.ts`](https://github.com/ant-design/ant-design-pro/blob/33f562974d1c72e077652223bd816a57933fe242/config/config.ts).
 In the configuration of umi, we add some parameters, such as `name`, `icon`, `hideChildren`, `authority`, to assist the generation. menu. among them:

 - `name` and `icon` represent the icon and text of the generated menu item, respectively.
 - `hideChildrenInMenu` is used to hide sub-routes that do not need to be displayed in the menu.
 Usage can view the configuration of the `Step by Step Form`.